espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 The I2S pins of ESP32 are scattered.
 Can I route I2S signals to adjacent pins?
 For example, to ``GPIO5, GPIO18, GPIO23, GPIO19, and GPIO22``, or to ``GPIO25, GPIO26, GPIO32, and GPIO33``.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  - You may route I2S signals to different I/Os freely.
+  - All I2S signals can be routed to different I/Os freely.
 Please note that some I/Os can only be set as input.
-For details, please refer to `ESP32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_ > Section *Peripheral Pin Configurations* and Appendix *IO_MUX*.
+For details, please refer to Section *Peripheral Pin Configurations* and Appendix *IO_MUX* in the `ESP32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf>`_.

 --------------------

-How can I stop the voltage through VDD3P3\_RTC from going down after ESP32 enters Light-sleep mode?
+How can I stop the voltage through VDD3P3_RTC from going down after ESP32 enters Light-sleep mode?
 -----------------------------------------------------------------------------------------------------------

   - After ESP32 enters Light-sleep mode, the GPIOs powered by VDD3P3_RTC are pulled down.
 This is usually because the RTC powers down during Light-sleep mode.